WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks: Abstract

 \section{Abstract}

-The WiC task has attracted considerable attention in the NLP community, as demonstrated by the popularity of the recent MCL-WiC \mbox{Sem}\mbox{Eval} task.
-WSD systems and lexical resources have been used for the WiC task, as well as for WiC dataset construction.
-TSV is another task related to both WiC and WSD.
-We aim to establish the exact relationship between WiC, TSV, and WSD.
-We demonstrate that these semantic classification problems can be pairwise reduced to each other, and so they are theoretically equivalent.
-We analyze the existing WiC datasets to validate this equivalence {\thesis}.
-We conclude that our understanding of semantic tasks can be increased through the applications of tools from theoretical computer science.
-Our findings also suggests that more efficient and simpler methods for one of these tasks could be successfully applied in the other two.
+The Word-in-Context (WiC) task has attracted considerable attention in the NLP community, as demonstrated by the popularity of the recent MCL-WiC \mbox{Sem}\mbox{Eval} shared task.
+Systems and lexical resources from word sense disambiguation (WSD) are often used for the WiC task and WiC dataset construction.
+In this paper, we establish the exact relationship between WiC and WSD, as well as the related task of target sense verification (TSV).
+Building upon a novel hypothesis on the equivalence of sense and meaning distinctions, we demonstrate through the application of tools from theoretical computer science that these three semantic classification problems can be pairwise reduced to each other, and therefore are equivalent.
+The results of experiments that involve systems and datasets for both WiC and WSD provide strong empirical evidence that our problem reductions work in practice.